I write all about anything I'm interested in. This goes from gaming to music, to business and marketing advice.

 Bloons TD Battles isn't for the lightest of heart.
 You need to be ruthless in order to win—in Assault mode that is.
 But we're not going to discuss Assault mode here; this article is focused on Defend mode.
 You are limited in your resources, and the Bloons are a coming.

 Being smart, and outlasting your opponent is the most important thing.
 That means you need to survive.
 Surviving is easy when you have a plentiful income, but when limited to a $50 income, you don't have much to work with.
 You start with $650, and end up with around $750 by the time the first few Bloons start coming out.

-In this guide I will be focusing on the mobile version of this game.
-Defend mode on the Flash, or Computer, version is fun and all, but for me, its just really repetitive and you really can't win a game with no lives lost, unless the other guy surrenders or disconnects.
-This has a lot of applicable tips to the flash version, but really it's just for the Mobile version.
+In this guide, I will be focusing on the mobile version of this game.
+Defend mode on the Flash, or computer, version is fun and all, but for me, its just really repetitive and you really can't win a game with no lives lost, unless the other guy surrenders or disconnects.
+This has a lot of applicable tips to the flash version, but really it's just for the mobile version.

-All about Energy
+Defense Is All About Energy

 While choosing towers, you may spy on the opponent for two energy.
 You get to see all of the towers they pick, as well as the random one.
 The opponent also has the ability to do the same to you.

-Once you start playing the game, there are two uses for battle energy.
-The first is a "Battle Energy" and the second "Hot Spikes."
-Both cost one (1) energy.
+- Hot Spikes: Also costs 1 energy.
 The hot spikes have a limit of 10 uses, and can be used as fast as you can put them down.
-The hot spikes pop 20 bloons each, one is enough for the whole first round, while around 5 is enough for the first 3-4 rounds.
+The hot spikes pop 20 bloons each, one is enough for the whole first round, while around five is enough for the first 3-4 rounds.
 They are also very helpful with taking down MOABs.

-You may get more energy by either watching ads, unless you disable them, or you can but them.
+You may get more energy by either watching ads, unless you disable them, or you can buy them.
 The ad that usually plays at the end of the game does not count towards energy.

 Buying Towers and Bloon Camos